MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/business-central/enable-ai.md

 Meanwhile, customers with environments outside the United States can use Copilot AI features by opting in to share relevant data with the Azure OpenAI Service in United States or Switzerland.

 The information in the following table outlines the Azure OpenAI service that's used by the Copilot services based on the geography of their Dynamics 365 environment when they opt-in to share data.-->
-## <a name="granting-user-access"></a>Aktivoi ominaisuuksia
+## Aktivoi ominaisuuksia

-**Copilotin ja tekoälyn ominaisuudet** -sivulla voit ottaa kaikki ominaisuudet käyttöön kaikille käyttäjille tai poistaa ne käytöstä.
+Kaikki Copilot- ja tekoälyominaisuudet ovat oletusarvoisesti aktiivisia, kun ne ovat saatavilla esiversiona tai ne tulevat yleisesti saataville. **Copilotin ja tekoälyn ominaisuudet** -sivulla voit poistaa kaikki ominaisuudet käytöstä kaikilta käyttäjiltä tai ottaa ne taas käyttöön.

 1. Etsi ja avaa Business Centralissa **Copilot ja tekoälyominaisuudet** -sivu.